betrusted-io/xous-docs/arguments.md

 ### MREx

-Extra memory block regions.
+Extra memory regions.
 See [memory.md](memory.md) for more information.

 ### Init